 If you prefer going overland, buses from Kota Kinabalu to Sandakan are available and take around 10 hours.
 From Sandakan, follow the same options above to reach Sepilok.

-This route can be a bit confusing, because you need to book tickets from Kota Kinabalu to Sandakan even if you plan to board in Kundasang and hop off in Sepilok.
+Booking this route can be a bit confusing, because you need to book tickets from Kota Kinabalu to Sandakan even if you plan to board in Kundasang and hop off in Sepilok.
 Since it’s a long‑distance route, most companies only sell full‑distance tickets.

 Buy bus tickets on Easybook or BusOnlineTicket.

-Where to Travel After Sepilok?
+Where to Travel After Sepilok